Stroller Maintenance Tips to Keep It Safe and Rolling Smoothly

 How Often Should I Inspect My Stroller for Wear and Tear?

-You should inspect your stroller for wear and tear at least once a month.
-Regular checks help catch potential issues early, ensuring your child’s safety and extending the life of your stroller.
-Don’t overlook this vital step!
+Inspect your stroller for wear and tear at least once a month.
+Regular checks catch potential issues early, protecting your child and extending the stroller’s life.

 Can I Use Regular Cleaning Products on My Stroller?